diffpy/diffpy.github.io/products/diffpycmi/contributecode.rst

 How to Contribute Code
 ======================

-The DiffPy.CMI bundle consists of the following projects, all hosted on github.
+The |diffpycmi| bundle consists of the following projects, all hosted on github.
 To contribute code simply fork the project you'd like to work on and issue a pull request.